empireio/django-api-domains/domains.md

 This guide also retains Django's ability to *package apps as installable components in other applications*.
 This allows domains to be easily migrated to different codebases or completely different projects.

 ## Domain rules

 There are two major rules around domains:

 1. You **should** split a domain if it becomes too big to work on.

     A domain should allow between 4-6 developers (3 pairs) to comfortably work on it.
-If you find your developers being blocked by each other then it is time to consider splitting the domain or checking whether the software has not diverged too far from the styleguide.
+If you find you are being blocked by other developers working on the same domain then it is time to consider splitting the domain or checking whether the software has not diverged too far from the styleguide.

 ---